 Intangible assets are recorded at cost.
 Intangible assets are amortized on a straight-line basis over the useful life of 5 years.
-One half year's amortization is taken in the year of acquisition.
 Management reviews estimates of useful lives of intangible assets and adjusts the estimates as required.
 Management regularly reviews assets for impairment and adjusts as required.